Chat on WhatsApp

 But what exactly goes into building these applications?
 And why, in a world increasingly obsessed with web and mobile apps, does desktop application development remain one of the most important and well-paid disciplines in software engineering?

-This guide answers all of that from what desktop apps are, to the technologies that power them, the development process, and why cross-platform desktop app development is having a major moment.
+This guide answers all of that from what desktop apps or softwares are, to the technologies that power them, the development process, and why cross-platform desktop app development is having a major moment.

 What Is Desktop Application Development?